ship099/vulnado/README.md

-kndsccvcssnkk,lmladddnado - Intentionally Vulnerable Java Application
+lmladddnado - Intentionally Vulnerable Java Application

 This application and exercises will take you through some of the OWASP top 10 Vulnerabilities and how to prevent them.ccczdcxsz